Stock events for Coeur Mining, Inc. (CDE)

 CDE’s Geographic footprint

-Coeur Mining's operations are wholly owned and span across North America, including the United States, Canada, and Mexico.
-In the United States, the company operates the Rochester silver-gold mine in Nevada, the Kensington gold mine in Alaska, and the Wharf gold mine in South Dakota.
-In Mexico, Coeur Mining has the Las Chispas silver-gold mine in Sonora and the Palmarejo gold-silver complex in Chihuahua.
-In Canada, the company owns the Silvertip polymetallic critical minerals exploration project in British Columbia.
-A pending acquisition of New Gold Inc. is expected to further expand Coeur Mining's Canadian footprint to include operations in British Columbia and Ontario.
+Coeur Mining's operations are primarily in North America, with seven wholly-owned operations and one exploration project.
+In the United States, it operates the Rochester silver-gold mine in Nevada, the Kensington gold mine in Alaska, and the Wharf gold mine in South Dakota.
+In Mexico, it has the Las Chispas silver-gold mine in Sonora and the Palmarejo gold-silver mine in Chihuahua.
+Canadian operations include the New Afton gold-copper mine in British Columbia and the Rainy River gold-silver mine in Ontario.
+Additionally, the company wholly-owns the Silvertip polymetallic critical minerals exploration project in British Columbia, Canada.

 CDE Corporate Image Assessment